jesselooney/chvatal-smt/README.md

 ```
 *Make sure to accept the licenses by entering 'y'.*

-Now you should be able to run one of the files:
+Now you should be able to run the package:
 ```
-python -m chvatal_smt.timing
+python -m chvatal_smt opt 3
 ```

 # Development